HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/hcl_experience_api/openapi_example_API_calls.md

     `https://<domain>/dx/api/dam/v1/mediatypegroups`

-4. Do a **POST** request to the below endpoint to add a new mime type `https://<domain>/dx/api/dam/v1/mediatypes`
+4. Do a **POST** request to the following endpoint to add a new mime type:

+    `https://<domain>/dx/api/dam/v1/mediatypes`

-    Example to add a new webp file type:
+    To add a new webp file type, refer to the following example:

         [{
             "mimeType": "image/webp",
             "extensions": ["webp"],
             "mediaTypeGroupId": "59b514174bffe4ae402b3d63aad79fe0"
         }]

-If you wish to configure renditions for the newly added mime type, refer [Extensibility configuration](../../../manage_content/digital_assets/configuration/dam_extensibility/configure_dam_extensibility.md)
+If you want to configure renditions for the newly added mime type, refer to [Extensibility configuration](../../../manage_content/digital_assets/configuration/dam_extensibility/configure_dam_extensibility.md).

 ## HCLSoftware U learning materials